privacyguides/privacyguides.org/README.md

 ### With `mkdocs-material`

 1. Install required packages: `pip install mkdocs-material`
-2. Run a local preview of the English site: `./run.sh`
+2. Run a local preview of the English site: `./run.sh --cmd=mkdocs`

 ### With `mkdocs-material-insiders`